-The Bureau of Disabilities Services (BDS) uses a web-based system to report and manage incident reports.
+The Bureau of Disabilities Services (BDS) (previously known as the Bureau of Developmental Disabilities Services or BDDS) uses a web-based system to report and manage incident reports.
 All incident reports are to be submitted using this web-based system.
 If the web-based system is down, the incident may be submitted via email.
 While providers encourage their staff to report incidents through their own internal systems, anyone with an internet connection can report an incident through the State's system.